Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Fields in the Create recovery plan blade are set to the previously defined settings.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image243.png "Create recovery plan blade")

-20. After a moment the **BCDRIaaSPlan** Recovery plan will appear, select it to review.
+20. After a moment, the **BCDRIaaSPlan** Recovery plan will appear, select it to review.

     ![In the Recovery Services vault blade , BCDRIaaSPlan is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image244.png "Recovery Services vault blade")